There is currently no Snow Event Advisory in place

-The temporary parking ban allows plows to clear the snow from curb to curb safely and efficiently, and helps decrease problems, such as snow building up beside parked cars and reduced road widths due to snow accumulations.
+A snow advisory is issued during a significant snow event and a temporary parking ban is place on snow route roads, which allows plows to clear the snow from curb to curb safely and efficiently.
+The temporary parking ban helps decrease problems such as snow building up beside parked cars and reduced road widths due to snow accumulations.

 Vehicles that remain parked on these roads during the ban are subject to enforcement, up to and including a fine and tow.
-Currently the fine is $50.
+The fine is currently $50.

 The snow route parking bans will be in effect until the City declares they have been lifted.
 You can find out if the parking bans are in effect by:

-- Following the City’s social media channels (Facebook and Twitter)
+- Following our social media channels (Facebook and Twitter)

-Residents that typically park on a snow route and are going out of town or leaving the vehicle on the street for an extended period of time this winter, should find alternate parking before leaving, or ask a friend or neighbour to move the vehicle.
+Residents who typically park on a snow route and are going out of town or leaving the vehicle on the street for an extended period of time this winter should find alternate parking before leaving, or ask a friend or neighbour to move the vehicle.

-Yes.
-All residents are encouraged to help clear the way by moving their vehicle off the roads, especially if they live in a cul-de-sac.
-This helps crews clear the way more effectively as they can clear to the curb and move onto to the next road quicker.
+If a snow event advisory hasn’t been declared and it starts snowing, residents are encouraged to help clear the way by moving their vehicle off the roads, especially if they live in a cul-de-sac; this helps crews clear the way more effectively as they can clear to the curb and move onto to the next road quicker.